MitchBradley/Grbl_Esp32-wiki/Using-Bluetooth.md

 - Make sure **#define ENABLE_BLUETOOTH** is not commented out in **config.h**.
 - Use a USB serial port terminal to set the Bluetooth name using the **[ESP140]< Bluetooth name>**.
 [See this doc](https://github.com/bdring/Grbl_Esp32/blob/master/doc/Commands.txt) on how to use [ESP...] commands.
 I don't know all the Bluetooth naming rules, so keep the name short and simple.
 There is no capability to use a password yet.
 Example: **[ESP410]ESP32_BT**.
 This would set the Bluetooth name to "ESP32_BT".
 - Put the radio mode into Bluetooth mode with the [ESP110]BT.
 The ESP32 uses the same hardware for Wifi and Bluetooth, so only one can be used at a time.
-- Reboot the ESP32 to turn on Bluetooth with that name.
+- A reboot is required to change radio modes.
+Reboot the ESP32 to turn on Bluetooth with that name.
 You can reboot by power cycling, pushing the reset button on the ESP32 module or sending the **[ESP444]RESTART** command.
 - Bluetooth is setup as a serial Bluetooth.
 This means when you pair it with a device, it will look like a serial port.
 This allow backward compatibility with existing serial port senders, like Universal GCode Sender
 - **Caution:** Do not pair while running a job.
 The ESP32 will likely interrupt and/or watchdog issues while the stepper timer is running and the pairing process is running.
+-   **Tip:** If you are in BT mode you can switch back to Wifi from your Bluetooth console with [ESP110]STA or [ESP110]AP, then reboot

 ### Android